ePages-de/restdocs-api-spec/README.md

 The `restdocs-openapi-gradle-plugin` will consider this information if the `oauth2SecuritySchemeDefinition` configuration option is set (see [Gradle plugin configuration](#gradle-plugin-configuration)).
 This will result in a top-level `securityDefinitions` in the OpenAPI definition.
-Addionally the required scopes will be added added in the `security` section of an `operation`.
+Additionally the required scopes will be added in the `security` section of an `operation`.

 ### Running the gradle plugin